Twin Peaks (restaurant chain): Lawsuits

 In November 2010, the parent company of Twin Peaks (Twin Restaurant IP LLC) accused Kevin Laughlin, the owner of Grand Tetons LLC DBA Northern Exposure, of trademark infringement.
 The lawsuit sought to prevent the opening of Northern Exposure's Fayetteville, Arkansas location after one of Twin Peaks' franchisee noticed a billboard similar to Twin Peaks but advertising Northern Exposure.
 The lawsuit was settled in the spring of 2011, with Laughlin paying Twin Peaks' legal fees related to the lawsuit.

 In July 2011, former Hooters executives including CEO and president Coby Brooks, CLO Clay Mingus, Joseph Hummel, Jim Tessmer, Roger Gondek, and the business administrator for the late Robert H. Brooks (founder of Hooters) Patti Frederick left Hooters and formed La Cima Restaurants LLC, a Twin Peaks franchisee.
 Hooters of America then filed suit against La Cima Restaurants and Joseph Hummel alleging Hummel had electronically sent "more than 500 pages" of Hooters' trade secrets to his private email weeks before he resigned.
 On May 1, 2012 the Atlanta Business Chronicle reported that Hooters had settled the lawsuit against La Cima and Hummel, with the terms that La Cima and Hummel return or destroy all stolen documents and not use any information on those documents in a competitive manner.

 On July 8, 2015, the widow of Jesus Delgado Rodriguez (one of the nine bikers killed in the 2015 Waco shootout) filed a lawsuit against Twin Peaks' parent company for negligence.

 In April 2018 a group of waitresses and former waitresses sued the chain over its dress regulations, and informal extra requirements imposed on them.
 Their suit claimed the chain required them to maintain figures that were flattered by the very revealing uniforms they were required to wear.
 In addition restaurants expected waitresses to wear lingerie, or bikinis, during promotions where patrons celebrated special occasions, like Valentine's Day, or Easter.
-Waitresses were told that they would be fired if they phoned in sick on shifts where lingerie was required.

-On August 7, 2020, the Chicago Tribune reported that 34 former employees filed a law suit for "sex discrimination and harassment".
+Waitresses alleged that they would be fired if they phoned in sick on shifts where lingerie was required.
+On August 7, 2020, the Chicago Tribune reported that 34 former employees filed a lawsuit for "sex discrimination and harassment".
 The lawsuit was settled.